wp-plugins/osd-mailchimp-forms/readme.txt

 4. Unstyled Successfully Submitted Form

 == Changelog ==

+= 2.0.1 =
+* Fixed bug with quotation marks in form specific custom messaging

 = 2.0 =
 * WARNING, YOU WILL NEED TO RESAVE YOUR GLOBAL SUCCESS MESSAGE AFTER THIS UPGRADE